 Developmental Disability Definition

-Impairment of general intellectual functioning means that the person has been determined to have an intellectual quotient equivalent which is two or more standard deviations below the mean (70 or less assuming a scale with a mean of 100 and a standard deviation of 15), as measured by an instrument which is standardized, appropriate to the nature of the person’s disability, and administered by a qualified professional.
-The standard error of measurement of the instrument should be considered when determining the intellectual quotient equivalent.
-When an individual’s general intellectual functioning cannot be measured by a standardized instrument, then the assessment of a qualified professional shall be used.
+Impairment in general intellectual functioning indicates that the individual has an intellectual quotient that is two or more standard deviations below the average (70 or lower, assuming a mean of 100 and a standard deviation of 15).
+This assessment must be conducted using a standardized instrument that is suitable for the specific nature of the individual's disability and administered by a qualified professional.
+It is essential to take into account the standard error of measurement of the instrument when determining the intellectual quotient.
+In cases where standardized measurement of general intellectual functioning is not feasible, the evaluation conducted by a qualified professional will be utilized.

-“Adaptive behavior similar to that of a person with mental retardation” means that the person has overall adaptive behavior which is two or more standard deviations below the mean in two or more skill areas (communication, self-care, home living, social skills, community use, self-direction, health and safety, functional academics, leisure, and work), as measured by an instrument which is standardized, appropriate to the person’s living environment, and administered and clinically determined by a qualified professional.
+The term "adaptive behavior similar to that of a person with mental retardation" refers to an individual's overall adaptive behavior that falls two or more standard deviations below the mean across two or more skill areas, which may include communication, self-care, home living, social skills, community use, self-direction, health and safety, functional academics, leisure, and work.
+This assessment must also be performed using a standardized instrument that is appropriate for the individual's living environment and evaluated by a qualified professional.

-These adaptive behavior limitations are a direct result of, or are significantly influenced by, the person’s substantial intellectual deficits and may not be attributable to only a physical or sensory impairment or mental illness.
+The limitations in adaptive behavior are directly caused by, or significantly influenced by, the individual's substantial intellectual deficits and cannot be solely attributed to a physical or sensory impairment or mental illness.

 What are intellectual disabilities?